|Information for Learners with Additional Needs|

 The Library offers a range of services and assistive technology for students, staff and visitors with disabilities or learning differences.
 If you want to arrange help before coming to the library or want to discuss any extra support you may need, please contact us.
 We are located in the University's main entrance building and accessed via the atrium.
 We have three levels, accessible by lift or stairs:

-- Ground Floor- Access to one teaching room and School Experience Collection
+- Level 0 - Accessible toilets, access to one teaching room (CH004), School Experience Collection

-    - Level Two - access to Student Support Centre with Inclusion Co-ordinator, Dyslexia Support Team, Study Skills Support, open access PCs, specialist software and equipment and toilets
+- Level Two - Accessible toilets, access to one teaching room (CH212), assistive equipment, Silent Study area, Silent PC lab / library training room (CH204), access to Student Support Centre with Inclusion Co-ordinator, Dyslexia Support Team, Study Skills Support and open access PCs

 If you experience any difficulties accessing the building or any of its services, please ask for help from a member of staff.

 Library services and equipment for learners with additional needs include: